elements-of-ai/kubeflow-docs/docs/integration/gitlab.rst

 .. image:: ../_static/integration-gitlab-admin.png

-Click "Users" in the right panel.
+Click "Users" in the left panel.
 And go to "Pending approval" to see users that needs approval from Admin.

 .. image:: ../_static/integration-gitlab-pending.png